Belgrade pagoda

 Kalmyk Buddhist Temple, also known as Kalmyk Home, was a Buddhist temple in Belgrade, capital of Serbia.
-It was built in 1929 as one of the first Buddhist temples in Europe, served for the religious purposes until 1944, and completely demolished in the mid-1960s.
+It was built in 1929 as one of the first Buddhist temples in Europe, served religious purposes until 1944, and completely demolished in the mid-1960s.

 Location

 Pagoda was located in the neighborhood known today as Učiteljsko Naselje, in Zvezdara municipality.
 Učiteljsko Naselje is a section of the larger Konjarnik neighborhood.
 The street in which it was based was named Budistička (Buddhist) after the temple was built, and today is named Budvanska (Budva street).